 Groundwater research.
-The physical and chemical processes affecting the quantity and quality of groundwater are being investigated.
-Included are studies of natural interactions between surface water, groundwater, soils and rocks, and responses to man-made factors such as mining, waste disposal, agriculture, artificial recharge and pumpage.
+The physical, chemical and biological processes affecting the quantity and quality of groundwater are being investigated.
+Included are studies of natural interactions between surface water, groundwater, soils and rocks, and responses to man's activities such as mining, waste disposal, agriculture, artificial recharge and pumpage.